“Have no fear of perfection - you’ll never reach it. - Salvador Dali

-To take up painting as a hobby, there are obviously painting classes at schools and associations you can choose from.
+To take up painting as a hobby, there are obviously painting classes near me at schools and associations you can choose from.
 These are often group classes or if they are one-on-one lessons, the rates are generally quite high.

 However, you can take private lessons to learn how to draw and paint without leaving your living room.

 Why should I try a private painting class?

 - For flexibility: classes can be arranged at your house, at the teacher's house or via webcam.
 You choose the format!